What Happens to IRS Tax Debt When You Die?

 If you filed a joint return with your deceased spouse, you are responsible for the tax debt.
 This is true whether you’re dealing with a final return or a return filed several years ago.

-To give you an example, imagine that you filed a return in 2020 jointly with your spouse.
+To give you an example, imagine that you filed a return in 2023 jointly with your spouse.
 It showed a tax liability of $20,000, and you couldn’t afford to pay it, so you set up monthly payments.
-In 2022, your spouse died, and you still owed $15,000 on that 2020 tax debt.
+In 2025, your spouse died, and you still owed $15,000 on that 2023 tax debt.
 Unfortunately, in this case, you still owe the tax debt.
 It doesn’t get reduced or cut in half because your spouse died.

 That said, if your financial situation changes due to your spouse’s death, you may want to look into other options.
 For example, you may want to request an offer in compromise on the remaining tax liability, or you may want to apply for currently not collectible status if you can’t afford to pay anything.
+In some cases, you may be eligible for innocent spouse relief.

-Now say that your spouse died in 2022, and in early 2023, you are getting ready to file your tax returns.
+Now, say that your spouse died in 2025, and in early 2026, you are getting ready to file your tax returns.
 If you file a joint return, you will be personally liable for any tax due on the return.
 However, you also have the option to file separate returns.
 In this case, you will only be responsible for the tax debt shown on your return.
 Your spouse’s estate will be responsible for the tax liability on their return, and if the estate is insolvent, it is possible that the IRS won’t be able to hold anyone liable.

 How to Deal With Tax Debt After Someone’s Death